 UHCW NHS Trust is a national leader in robotic surgery.
-To enhance the training for new robotic surgeons, a dual control monitor to allow real time training across the world is needed, costing approximately \pounds 500,000, as well as an additional state of the art robot, costing \pounds 1,400,000.
+To enhance the training for new robotic surgeons, two dual control monitors to allow real time training across the world is needed, costing approximately £700,000, as well as an additional state of the art robot, costing £1,000,000 and a specialist surgical table, costing £300,000.